Praxis Precision Medicines, In - GuruFocus.com

-BOSTON, June 15, 2023 (GLOBE NEWSWIRE) -- Praxis Precision Medicines, Inc. ( PRAX), a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system (CNS) disorders characterized by neuronal excitation-inhibition imbalance, today announced a proposed public offering of its common stock.
-All shares in the offering will be offered by Praxis.
-In addition, Praxis intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the shares of common stock sold in the offering at the public offering price, less the underwriting discount and commission.
+BOSTON, June 15, 2023 (GLOBE NEWSWIRE) -- Praxis Precision Medicines, Inc. ( PRAX), a clinical-stage biopharmaceutical company translating genetic insights into the development of therapies for central nervous system (CNS) disorders characterized by neuronal excitation-inhibition imbalance, today announced the pricing of its underwritten public offering of 55,150,000 shares of its common stock at a public offering price per share of $0.95 and, in lieu of shares of common stock, a pre-funded warrant to purchase up to an aggregate of 7,050,000 shares of common stock at a purchase price of $0.9499, which equals the public offering price per share of the common stock less the $0.0001 per share exercise price of each pre-funded warrant.
+The gross proceeds from the offering are expected to be approximately $59.1 million, before deducting underwriting discounts and commissions and estimated offering expenses payable by Praxis.
+All shares and the pre-funded warrant in the offering are being offered by Praxis.
+In addition, Praxis has granted the underwriters a 30-day option to purchase up to 9,299,690 additional shares of common stock at the public offering price, less the underwriting discount and commission.
+The offering is expected to close on or about June 21, 2023, subject to market conditions and the satisfaction of customary closing conditions.

-Piper Sandler and Truist Securities will act as the joint book-running managers for the proposed offering.
-The offering is subject to market and other customary closing conditions, and there can be no assurance as to whether or when the offering may be completed.
+Piper Sandler and Truist Securities are acting as the joint book-running managers for the offering.

-The proposed offering is being made pursuant to a shelf registration statement on Form S-3, including a base prospectus, that was filed by Praxis with the Securities and Exchange Commission (SEC) on February 7, 2023 and declared effective by the SEC on February 9, 2023.
-The proposed offering will be made only by means of a preliminary prospectus supplement and the accompanying base prospectus.
-A copy of the preliminary prospectus relating to the offering, when available, may be obtained from: Piper Sandler & Co., 800 Nicollet Mall, J12S03, Minneapolis, MN 55402, Attention: Prospectus Department, by telephone at (800) 747-3924, or by email at [email protected]; or Truist Securities, Inc., Attn: Prospectus Department, 3333 Peachtree Road NE, 9th floor, Atlanta, GA 30326, email: [email protected], or by telephone: 1-800-685-4786.
-The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.
+The offering is being made pursuant to a shelf registration statement on Form S-3, including a base prospectus, that was filed by Praxis with the Securities and Exchange Commission (SEC) on February 7, 2023 and declared effective by the SEC on February 9, 2023.
+A preliminary prospectus supplement related to the offering was filed with the SEC on June 15, 2023.
+The final prospectus supplement related to the offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
+Copies of the final prospectus supplement and the accompanying base prospectus relating to the offering, when available, may be obtained from: Piper Sandler & Co., 800 Nicollet Mall, J12S03, Minneapolis, MN 55402, Attention: Prospectus Department, by telephone at (800) 747-3924, or by email at [email protected]; or Truist Securities, Inc., Attention: Prospectus Department, 3333 Peachtree Road NE, 9th floor, Atlanta, GA 30326, email: [email protected], or by telephone: 1-800-685-4786.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.